fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11e.md

 ### Metrics

-In the previous section we mentioned that as projects get more complicated, so too, do their builds and the duration that the builds take increases.
+In the previous section, we mentioned that as projects get more complicated, so too, do their builds, and the duration that the builds take increases.
 That's obviously not ideal: The longer the feedback loop, the slower the development.

 While there are things that can be done about this increase in build times, it's useful to have a better view of the picture.
 It's useful to know how long a build took a few months ago versus how long it takes now.
 Was the progression linear or did it suddenly jump?
 Knowing what caused the increase in build time can be very useful in helping to solve it.
 If the build time increased linearly from 5 minutes to 10 over the last year, maybe we can expect it to take another few months to get to 15 minutes and we have an idea of how much value there is in spending time speeding up the CI process.

-Metrics can either be self-reported (also called 'push' metrics, where each build reports how long it took) or the data can be fetched from the API afterwards (sometimes called 'pull' metrics).
-The risk with self reporting is that the self reporting itself takes time and may have a significant impact on "total time taken for all builds".
+Metrics can either be self-reported (also called 'push' metrics, where each build reports how long it took) or the data can be fetched from the API afterward (sometimes called 'pull' metrics).
+The risk with self-reporting is that the self-reporting itself takes time and may have a significant impact on "total time taken for all builds".

-This data can be sent to a time series database or to an archive of another type.
+This data can be sent to a time-series database or to an archive of another type.
 There are plenty of cloud services where you can easily aggregate the metrics, one good option is [Datadog](https://www.datadoghq.com/).

 ### Periodic tasks

 There are often periodic tasks that need to be done in a software development team.
 Some of these can be automated with commonly available tools and some you will need to automate yourself.

 The former category includes things like checking packages for security vulnerabilities.
-There are several tools that can already do this for you.
+Several tools can already do this for you.
 Some of these tools would even be free for certain types (e.g. open source) projects.
 GitHub provides one such tool, [Dependabot](https://dependabot.com/).

 Words of advice to consider: If your budget allows it, it's almost always better to use a tool that already does the job than to roll your own solution.
 If security isn't the industry you're aiming for, for example, use Dependabot to check for security vulnerabilities instead of making your own tool.